tmaiaroto/li3_access/README.md

 ###Rules Adapter

 This adapter effectively allows you to tell it how it should work.
-It containes a few access rules by default but it's very simple to add your own.
-It's configuration is the same as the `Simple` adapter if you only want to use the built in methods.
+It comes with a few preconfigured rules by default but it's very simple to add your own.
+Its configuration is the same as the `Simple` adapter if you only want to use the built in methods.

     Access::config(
         'rules' => array('adapter' => 'Rules')
     );

-Then to deny all requests from this user.
+Then to deny all requests from the authenticated user.

     $access = Access::check('rules', Auth::check('auth_config_name'), $this->request, array('rule' => 'denyAll'));
     if(!empty($access)) {
         $this->redirect($access['redirect']);
     }

-There are four built in rules; allowAll, denyAll, allowAnyUser and allowIp.
+There are four built in rules; allowAll, denyAll, allowAnyUser and allowIp, for more information see the adapter itself.
 However, this adapter is at it's most useful when you add your own rules.

     Access::adapter('custom_rule')->add(function($user, $request, $options) {
         // Your logic here.
 Just make sure it returns an array.